DaniGmzGnz/GuideBot/README.md

 The user has to go through checkpoints to reach its desitination, with the help of the indications the bot give.
 Once a checkpoint is reached, he has to go to the next checkpoint... until the route ends.

-Here is an example, the user wants to go to "Platja de la nova Ic‡ria" from "Carrer de Badajoz, 56"
+Here is an example, the user wants to go to "Platja de la nova Ic√†ria" from "Carrer de Badajoz, 56"

 <span>
 <img width="310" height="549" src='example-route-1.png'>